rocket4ce/calendar_component/README.md

 ### With Regular Phoenix Controllers

-For traditional Phoenix controllers (without LiveView), use the static calendar component:
+For traditional Phoenix controllers (without LiveView), use the static calendar component with improved callback support:

 ```elixir
 # In your controller